CarlosVargasF/Community_Discovery_algorithm_comparison/README.md

 # Visualization

-Both plotting functions take the same input parameters and produce the same plots, the only difference is the first one uses classical plotting librairies while the second use Bokeh which allow some interactivity.
+Both plotting functions `plot_and_compare()`  and  `plot_and_compare_bokeh()` take the same input parameters and produce the same plots, the only difference is the first one uses classical plotting librairies while the second use Bokeh which allow some interactivity.

 **Parameters**